Bayesian Mixed Multidimensional Scaling for Auditory Processing: Discussion

+In this article, we proposed a novel MDS model for multi-group and multi-subject distances, motivated by auditory neuroscience research into the latent representation of speech sounds.
+Applying this model to Mandarin tone perception in native speakers and tone-naive English speakers, we characterized latent features that reconstruct denoised empirical distances across both groups and individuals.
+Our framework identified structural differences in neural coding linked to long-term language exposure, while also revealing shared behaviors across groups.

-Our proposed approach advances the MDS literature significant steps forward, enabling neuroscientists to perform statistical comparisons across multi-subject and multi-population brain distances by mapping them to a biologically interpretable lower-dimensional common feature space where the latent axes are now all identifiable.
-Our proposal allows proper borrowing of information across populations and subjects, providing the means for a more comprehensive understanding of how the human brain processes speech signals.
-Importantly, going beyond just being used as a visualization tool in neuroscience research, our proposed MDS approach also allows for straightforward uncertainty quantification as well as data-driven selection of the number of latent features.
+Our proposed approach advances the MDS literature to enable neuroscientists to perform statistical comparisons across multi-subject and multi-group brain distances by mapping them to a biologically interpretable lower-dimensional common feature space.
+Our proposal allows borrowing of information across groups and subjects, providing the means for a more comprehensive understanding of how the human brain processes speech signals.
+Moving beyond its role as a visualization tool, our proposed MDS framework incorporates formal uncertainty quantification and a data-driven approach for determining the optimal number of latent features.